Approximately two million Americans live in nursing homes and long-term

 abused and neglected.

-signs is critical to stopping the problem and recovering compensation
+of such signs is critical to stopping the problem and recovering compensation

 through a personal injury claim.